 Drug Diversion – Drug diversion is defined as the misappropriation of a prescription drug without legal authorization.
 This means that nurses can be accused of drug diversion for issues such as failure to properly waste, Pyxis errors, and stealing narcotics from a hospital / employer.
 Our attorneys have represented hundreds of nurses, physicians, and pharmacists in a wide range of drug diversion allegations, from multiple-count federal indictments to state licensing infractions.
 Our nursing license attorneys have a great deal of experience handling state and federal drug diversion cases and administrative and criminal drug diversion cases.
-See Drug Diversion Case Results.

 DUI – Sadly, too many nurses have lost their nursing license because of a DUI.
 Others have undergone lengthy, invasive and expensive monitoring requirements by the state’s impairment program.
 All too many nurses enter the state’s impairment program without first consulting a nursing license defense attorney.
 Our attorneys strive to help nurses protect their nursing license and ability to practice unrestricted and without monitoring requirements.
 We represent both nurses who have recently been charged with a DUI and nurses that are facing disciplinary action for a prior DUI.
-See DUI Case Results.

 Impairment Matters (IPN, HPRP, PRN, OPHP) – Our nursing license defense attorneys represent both nurses who receive a mandatory referral to an impairment program and nurses who have recently been accused of having an impairment and are considering contacting HPRP, IPN, PRN, and OPHP.
 The most common incidents that trigger referrals to the impairment programs are drug diversion, DUI, and positive employment drug tests.
 If you are considering entering an impairment program, our attorneys can help you understand your options.
 If you are in an impairment program, our attorneys may be able to help modify your monitoring agreement.
-See HPRP Case Results or IPN Case Results.

 Nursing License Suspensions and Revocations – Nursing licenses can be suspended for many reasons, including drug and fraud convictions, positive drug tests, probation violations and failure to comply with the impairment program.
 Our attorneys have successfully helped countless nurses restore their nursing license following suspension.
 If your nursing license has been suspended, contact our nursing license attorneys immediately.
 There is a very short period of time in which you can request a hearing to challenge the suspension.
-See License Suspension Case Results.

 Criminal Convictions – Our criminal defense attorneys help nurses who are facing current criminal charges.
-We also assist nurses with prior criminal conviction who need assistance reporting the conviction to the State / Board or help obtaining a nursing license with a criminal history.
+We also assist nurses with a prior criminal conviction who need assistance in reporting the conviction to the State / Board or help obtaining a nursing license with a criminal history.
 We also defend nurses who face disciplinary action for failure to timely report criminal a conviction.
 Unlike most law firms who handle nursing licensing matters, our firm has a team of criminal defense attorneys.
 Our nursing license attorneys and criminal defense attorneys work together to handle criminal matters in a way that will help protect the nurse’s license after the criminal case is resolved.
-See Criminal Case Results.

 Difficulty Obtaining a Nursing License – Our nursing license defense attorneys frequently help nurses and nursing students with prior criminal histories or disciplinary issues obtain licensure.
-While the process can take longer with a prior conviction or sanction, most issues do not automatically prohibit a nurses from obtaining a nursing license.
-Our attorneys can assist in presenting these issues to the nusring board during the application process and represent you during a hearing before the nursing board.
+While the process can take longer with a prior conviction or sanction, most issues do not automatically prohibit a nurse from obtaining a nursing license.
+Our attorneys can assist in presenting these issues to the nursing board during the application process and represent you during a hearing before the nursing board.

 Reporting Sister-State Actions and Convictions – Many nurses report sister state disciplinary action and criminal convictions without first seeking advice from a nursing license defense attorney.
 Other nurses fail to timely report these actions.
-Reporting these actions requires a balance between demonstrating you are safe to practice, while being careful not to divulge information that may negatively impact your nursing license.
+Reporting these actions requires a balance between demonstrating you are safe to practice while being careful not to divulge information that may negatively impact your nursing license.
 Our nursing license attorneys frequently assist nurses in reporting disciplinary and criminal actions to the nursing board/state.

 Whatever the allegations against you, we know you worked hard for your nursing license and our attorneys want to help you protect your nursing license.
-If you have received a letter from Michigan, Florida, Ohio or Idaho board of nursing or state licensing department, we urge you to call our attorneys immediately.
+If you have received a letter from Michigan, Florida, or Ohio board of nursing or state licensing department, we urge you to call our attorneys immediately.
 Our attorneys can help you determine the best course of action and, if necessary, represent you before the Nursing Board or administrative hearing.